carljonarofficial/web-scraping-db-dataframe/README.md

 For experiment purposes.

 # install the ff libriaries below
-# pip install pandas PyQt5 mysql-connector-python
+pip install pandas PyQt5 mysql-connector-python

-# make sure you have to create the table with the ff mysql code
+# Make sure you have to create the table with the ff mysql code
 '''
 CREATE TABLE IF NOT EXISTS population ( id int NOT NULL AUTO_INCREMENT,